maphew/apt/Readme.md

 These fine people have made this program better than I could have managed on my own:

-- Andreas Müller (@amr66), Universitaet Trier, Germany (improved return signals, exception handling, lots of other stuff);
+- Andreas Müller (@amr66), Universitaet Trier, Germany (64bit handdling, improved return signals, exception handling, lots of other stuff);
 - Jeremy Palmer, Land Information New Zealand (dependencies 1st, menu name);
 - Luke Pinner, Australia Department of the Environment, Water, Heritage and the Arts (windows special folders);
 - Jan Nieuwenhuizen (original cyg-apt author).